 - The exposure of the portfolio is minimized: The volatility factor which any portfolio can be exposed to is reduced by using this technique of calculation return.

-- Expanding the investment return sources: We can take into account multiple sources or platform to generate a return from when absolute return calculation comes into play
+- Expanding the investment return sources: We can take into account multiple sources or platforms to generate a return from when absolute return calculation comes into play.

-Absolute Return is a very safe approach to calculate returns but has some drawbacks too as on a long term view it excludes several factors that may affect our investment or related to our investment.
-It is a good and simple way to calculate our return but when it comes to the real scenario it should be coupled with other types of return too like total returns or CAGR techniques.
-The very aim to add the absolute return to the portfolio is to enhance the risk-adjusted return of our portfolio coupled with a higher level of return at the expense of the least volatility.
+Absolute return is a very safe approach to calculate returns but has some drawbacks too, as, on a long-term view, it excludes several factors that may affect our investment or related to our investment.
+It is a good and simple way to calculate returns, but when it comes to the real scenario, it should be coupled with other types of returns, too, like total returns or CAGR techniques.
+The very aim to add the absolute return to the portfolio is to enhance the risk-adjusted return of our portfolio, coupled with a higher level of return at the expense of the least volatility.